aliyun/terraform-provider-alicloud/website/docs/r/alb_load_balancer.html.markdown

 * `status` - (Optional, Computed, Available in v1.132.0+) Specifies whether to enable the configuration read-only mode for the ALB instance.
 Valid values: `NonProtection` and `ConsoleProtection`.
   * `NonProtection` - disables the configuration read-only mode.
 After you disable the configuration read-only mode, you cannot set the ModificationProtectionReason parameter.
 If the parameter is set, the value is cleared.
   * `ConsoleProtection` - enables the configuration read-only mode.
 After you enable the configuration read-only mode, you can set the ModificationProtectionReason parameter.
-* `reason` - (Optional, Computed,Available in v1.132.0+) The reason for modification protection.
+* `reason` - (Optional, Computed, Available in v1.132.0+) The reason for modification protection.
 This parameter must be 2 to 128 characters in length, and can contain letters, digits, periods, underscores, and hyphens.
-The reason must start with a letter.
-This parameter is required only if `ModificationProtectionStatus` is set to `ConsoleProtection`.
+The reason must start with a letter. **Note:** This parameter takes effect only when `status` is set to `ConsoleProtection`.

 #### Block access_log_config